Patient education: Urinary incontinence treatments for women (Beyond the Basics)

 URINARY INCONTINENCE OVERVIEW

-Leaking urine is never a normal or expected part of aging, and you should not just "learn to live with it".
-In most cases, simple treatments are available to reduce or eliminate leaking.
-Your healthcare clinician can help you with treatment if you are bothered by leaking urine, having to rush to the toilet frequently or getting up from sleeping to go to the toilet.
+Many women suffer from urinary leakage.
+Treatments are available to reduce or eliminate leaking.
+Your health care clinician can help you with treatment if you are bothered by leaking urine, having to rush to the toilet frequently, or getting up from sleeping to go to the toilet.

-This article discusses treatments for the two main types of leakage in women, urge and stress incontinence.
-These treatments also apply to women who have a combination of urge and stress incontinence, called mixed incontinence.
+This article discusses treatments for the two main types of leakage in women, stress incontinence and urgency incontinence.
+These treatments also apply to women who have a combination of urgency and stress incontinence, called mixed incontinence.
 Information about the different types of urinary incontinence and the causes, symptoms, and diagnosis of urinary incontinence is available separately.
-(See "Patient information: Urinary incontinence in women (Beyond the Basics)".)
+(See "Patient education: Urinary incontinence in women (Beyond the Basics)".)

 More detailed information about incontinence in women as well as information about lower urinary tract symptoms in men is available by subscription.
-(See "Clinical presentation and diagnosis of urinary incontinence" and "Treatment of urinary incontinence" and "Lower urinary tract symptoms in men".)
+(See "Evaluation of women with urinary incontinence" and "Treatment of urinary incontinence in women" and "Lower urinary tract symptoms in men".)

-The following treatments may be helpful for women with stress and/or urge incontinence.
+The following treatments may be helpful for women with stress and/or urgency incontinence.

-- If you are overweight or obese, talk to your healthcare provider about strategies to lose weight.
+●Weight loss – If you are overweight or obese, talk to your health care provider about strategies to lose weight.
 In people who are obese or overweight, losing weight can help to reduce urine leakage.

 Bladder training has two components: going to the bathroom on a schedule while you are awake and using strategies to control sudden urges.